tencentcloudstack/terraform-provider-tencentcloud/tencentcloud/services/cls/resource_tc_cls_data_transform.md

-Provides a resource to create a cls data_transform
+Provides a resource to create a CLS data transform

 Example Usage